8 Ways to Get More Owner-Operator Loads

-If you’re starting as an owner-operator, it can take time to find a steady source of loads.
-Some truckers find loads through personal networks or by signing contracts, but these aren’t the only options available.
+If you’re starting as an owner-operator, finding a steady source of loads and a lot of cold calling can take time.
+Some truckers find truck loads through personal networks or signing contracts, but these aren’t the only options available.

-Thankfully, technology has made finding loads faster and easier than ever.
-You can access load boards, freight brokers, and other services over the internet to find loads that suit your business goals.
-Ideally, you’ll have enough well-paying loads lined up to make a significant profit by the end of the year.
+Technology has made finding truck loads for owner-operators faster and easier.
+You can access load boards, freight brokers, and other services on your computer or mobile device to find loads that suit your business goals.

 1. Use owner-operator load boards.